GerhardJ22/Upload-folder-to-gh-make-terminal/README.md

 - Better. nah, recommended to create new repository, clean and legit
 - this step2 prioritized for project that have probability to have branch ex = main (default), admin, customer
--if there's a problem upon push, please consider to ask gpt
+- if there's a problem upon push, please consider to ask gpt

 ## Project Setup